your0rg/HabitatForMeteor/README.md

 There are a number of considerations.

 The first is that the initialization script will create a new user named `hab` that has ´sudoer´ privileges.
-This is done for security reasons, basically to keep it distinct from the user account used by the client.
+This is done for security reasons -- basically to keep it distinct from the user account used by the client.
 That account will need to be given an SSH public key for use from its `${HOME}/.ssh/authorized_keys` file.
 The `sudo` password for the initial user account will be used once over RPC.
 On the other hand, the `sudo` password for the habitat user account will be kept available for future deployments.
 For security it will be stored as an `SUDO_ASK_PASS` script in the `hab` user's `${HOME}/.ssh` directory and executable by `hab` exclusively.
 Passwords are verified to have minimum 8 chars.

+Next, you'll need to have ready an SSL certificate file set.
+Digital Ocean [explains how to do this](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-in-ubuntu-16-04) very well as usual.
+If you need a "real" certificate from a certificate authority (CA), [StartSSL](https://www.startssl.com/), offers **free** 3 yr., Class 1 certificates that certify up to 10 domains.

+The server side steps to perform are :

+1. *Prepare your secrets file* :: The SOURCE_SECRETS_FILE holds user and connections secrets to be installed server side.
+There is an example secrets file at [HabitatForMeteor / habitat / scripts / target /secrets.sh.example](https://github.com/your0rg/HabitatForMeteor/blob/master/habitat/scripts/target/secrets.sh.example).
+Needless to say, you'll want to do a good job of expunging this file after use, or keeping close care of it, same as you would with the server certificates.

+    1. Passwords: The script needs to know the password Meteor will use to connect to MongoDB, the sudoer password for the initial connection user,  and the sudoer password for the habitat user.
+Passwords are **not** used in the SSH and SCP connections, these are passwords used internally in the server.
+    2. Habitat user key path: The path on the developer's (your) machine to a copy of the `hab` user's public key.
+Obviously the key pair will have to be safely recorded for future use.
+    3. Certificates:  To install Nginx's SSL certificate, the script needs to be able to find the certificate, it's decryption key and the decryption key pass phrase.
+Assuming you have a site named `myapp.meteor.com`, the exported shell variable must be **exactly** `export  MYAPP.METEOR.COM_CERT_PATH="${your place for certs}/myapp.meteor.com"`.
+Where, `your place for certs` could be, for example, `/home/you/.ssh/hab_vault`.
+All three of the required certificate files must be in the specified subdirectory, `myapp.meteor.com`, and must be named **exactly** "server.crt", "server.key", "server.pp" (for now).

+        Finally, the shell variable, `ENABLE_GLOBAL_CERT_PASSWORD_FILE`, can be commented out to stop Nginx trying to load certificates' passwords.
+You'll still need an empty `server.pp` file, if you elect to go for a passwordless cert.

 1. *Install Remote Host For Habitat* :: The script, `PushInstallerScriptsToTarget.sh` only needs run once, fortunately, because it must be supplied with quite a few arguments.
 Eg;
     ```